Starky's

 Starky's Restaurant and Bar, or simply Starky's (sometimes stylized as Starkys), was a gay bar and restaurant in Portland, Oregon's Kerns neighborhood, in the United States.
 Established in 1984, the venue became a fixture in Portland's gay community before closing in 2015.
-It hosted LGBT events and served as a gathering space for leather enthusiasts and the Oregon Bears, among other groups.
+It hosted LGBTQ events and served as a gathering space for leather enthusiasts and the Oregon Bears, among other groups.
 Starky's received a generally positive reception and was most known for its Bloody Marys, brunch, and outdoor seating.

 Description and history

 Starky's, located at 2913 Southeast Stark Street, was a gay bar and restaurant in Portland's Kerns neighborhood.
 It was established in 1984 and housed in a building that was constructed in 1935.
 Starky's was known for its patio and outdoor seating, in addition to serving American cuisine, including burgers and steak.
 Joe Waldroff and Greg Simshaw purchased the bar in September 2004.

 In 2015, Willamette Week described the establishment as a "patioed mountain chalet with homestyle food that seems as domestic as Grandpa's house, with busy Thursday karaoke, 'bottomless' mimosas at its essential Sunday brunch, and a charmingly dirty-avuncular bartender who seems to have an answer for everything".
 Following its closure, the newspaper's Matthew Korfage called Starky's a "little mountain chalet" and "friendly little neighborhood bar catering to longtime regulars in the gay community with raucous karaoke, home-style food and a Sunday brunch that offered up bottomless cheap-bubbly mimosas unless you misbehaved".

 Beginning in late 2014, Waldroff and Simshaw listed the building and business for sale intermittently, and sold Starky's for $1.2 million in March 2015.
 The duo planned to retire and expressed a willingness to sell the rights to the name and business.
 The bar and restaurant closed on September 13, 2015, after operating for 28 years.
 The building that housed Starky's was demolished during November–December 2015, and was replaced by a three-story apartment building.